-About 58 percent of the officers with substantiated allegations of misconduct and who were suspended for at least one day were on the job less than two years when they violated regulations.
+About 58 percent of the officers with substantiated allegations of misconduct who were suspended for at least one day were on the job less than two years when they violated regulations.

-Despite the increase in arrests and cases of misconduct, BOP does make an effort to hire only those fit for correctional duty, the IG indicated.
+BOP does make an effort to hire only those fit for correctional duty, the IG indicated.

 “Before making a conditional offer of employment, the BOP assesses applicants’ suitability through a series of steps that include a pre-employment interview, a panel interview, and credit and criminal records checks,” the report said.
 “Information provided by applicants is compared against 30 measurable thresholds in the BOP’s Guidelines of Acceptability.
 If an applicant exceeds any one Guideline threshold, the applicant is considered unsuitable and can only be hired if the BOP grants a waiver.”

-But the problem, according to the report, is BOP does not coordinate the information it gathers about an applicant to develop a more complete picture.
+But the problem, according to the report, is that BOP does not coordinate the information it gathers about an applicant to develop a more complete picture.

 The BOP response included in the report said the agency agrees with the IG recommendation to “consider a composite scoring template for applicants.”